-Although Csammer was born in Budweis, Bohemia (known today as the Czech Republic), the son of Walpurga Klimt and Eugen Csammer, he spent most of his childhood in Karlsruhe, Germany.
+Although Csammer was born in Budweis, Bohemia (known today as the Czech Republic), on November 30, 1938, the son of Walpurga Klimt and Eugen Csammer, he spent most of his childhood in Karlsruhe, Germany.
 His father was a Seventh-day Adventist minister as well as a violin and viola player and teacher, and his mother was a trained singer.
 The home was filled with music, including frequent visits by musicians and constant chamber music activity.

 Alfred started study on violin at age five under his father, who had been a student of Ottokar Sevick.
 Lessons continued throughout his grade school and gymnasium (high school) years, and at age seventeen he enrolled in the music university in Karlsruhe.

 He studied with Heinz Stanske, Bronislaw Gimpel, and Henri Lewkowicz at Karlsruhe and then with Ricardo Odnoposoff at the music university in Stuttgart.
 For several years he traveled to Zurich, Switzerland, to attend master classes under internationally known Russian violinist Nathan Milstein.